cxengage/cxengage.github.io/README.md

 Getting Started
 ---------------

 CxEngage accepts events from various systems, allowing you to stitch them together to understand and respond to customer's journeys as they happen.
-Before you dive in and start creating customer journey patterns, though, there is a bit of work that you'll need to do to get events into the system.
+Before you dive in and start creating customer journey patterns though, there is a bit of work that you'll need to do to get events into the system.

 To begin, if you would like to integrate with any 3rd-party systems like SendGrid or DataSift, you'll need to create an account with them first.
 We come pre-integrated with a number of solutions, but if there is one that you use that isn't available, don't hesitate to reach out to us.
 We're creating new integrations every week, and we will prioritize our work based on customer feedback.